recalbox/recalbox-buildroot/board/recalbox/fsoverlay/recalbox/share_init/roms/gamecube/_readme.txt

 Put your GameCube roms in this directory.

-Rom files must have a ".iso" extension.
+Rom files must have an ".iso", ".gc" or ".gcz" extension.